US troop levels at Mexico border likely at peak | Malay Mail

 Trump’s supporters, including Republicans in Congress, have embraced the deployment.

-Mattis defended the deployment yesterday, saying the mission was “absolutely legal,” justified and was improving military readiness.
+Mattis defended the deployment on Wednesday, saying the mission was “absolutely legal,” justified and was improving military readiness.

+Speaking in Washington, Deputy Secretary of Defense Patrick Shanahan said the troop numbers had largely peaked.

+“We’re pretty much peaked in terms of the number of people that are down there,” Shanahan said.

 Buchanan also said his mission guidelines were clear - to support CBP personnel.
 He said his work was apolitical.